Teen Explainers working in the galleries.

 Eligible candidates are high school students between the ages of 14 and 18 who are curious, mature, open-minded, and excited to learn more about communication, science, and museums.
 Candidates should have an interest in learning and helping others learn, and the ability to work as a team member.
 Teen Explainers must be able to attend all required group meetings.

-December through April: teens will work two selected 2.5-hour Saturday gallery shifts each month.
+In July and August: teens will work an additional two selected 2.5-hour gallery shifts each month.
 These shifts focus on engaging directly with museum visitors through interactive activities.
-Gallery shifts take place instead of Saturday group meetings.
+They will occur on Thursdays after group meetings or Fridays.

 Approximately 2 independent (at home) work hours per month which includes readings, videos, and planning

 |*Hours and schedule are subject to change depending upon community and campus guidelines*|

 Teen Explainers are paid hourly wages starting at $11.00/hr.
 Participants may elect to participate as a volunteer.